 Professor of Health and Social Care, UCL.

 Carol has expertise across a range of research approaches, from arts-based work through to AI.
 She uses this to try to understand, communicate, and reshape the experiences of vulnerable people, focusing on hidden chronic conditions and disabilities, race, ethnicity and migrant status.
 This stems from her own family experiences.

-Dr Kusha Anand is working as a Research Associate at the UCL Institute of Education, where she was awarded her PhD in Poilitical Sociology of Education in 2019.
+Dr Kusha Anand was awarded her PhD in Political Sociology of Education in 2019.
 Her thesis looked at how history related to India-Pakistan relations is enacted in schools in India and Pakistan.

 Dr Anand works on the intersections of race, ethnicity, citizenship and education, mainly in South Asia (India, Pakistan, Bangladesh) and the UK.
 Her work pays particular attention to policies, practices, discourses of ‘othering’, histories of displacement, in and through education.
 Dr Anand has over a decade of fieldwork experience on several interdisciplinary projects liaising with policymakers, teachers, EdTech entrepreneurs, and NGOs in the UK and South Asia.

 Other Study Leads:

 Ozan Aksoy – Quantitative & Social Network Analysis Lead

 Ozan is Associate Professor of Social Science at UCL Social Research Institute.

 Previously Ozan was a research fellow at Nuffield College and the Department of Sociology, University of Oxford.
 Ozan holds a PhD and an MSc in quantitative sociology from the ICS research school of Utrecht University and a BA in business administration from Bogazici University.
 His research interests include prosocial behaviour, quantitative methods, and the political sociology of religion.